hexlabsio/http4k-aws-demo/docs/article.md

 [{"id":"123-X","car":{"make":"Ford","model":"Fiesta","year":1985,"colour":"B....}]
 ```
-or the Service can be run as a Server and invoked remotely using a client, in this case a Ktor server and OkHttp client
+or we can run `service` as a Server and invoke remotely using a client, in this case a Ktor server and OkHttp client
 ```kotlin
   val server  = service.asServer(KtorCIO(9000)).start()
   val client = OkHttp()
   println(client(Request(Method.GET, "http://localhost:9000/cars")))
 ```
-gives output
+which gives
 ```
 Responding at http://0.0.0.0:9000
 request took 0 ms